kbdharun/ML-Lab/README.md

 ### Working with Conda

 If you are using `conda` to manage your environments, you can create a new environment for this repository with the command `conda create -n ml-lab` and activate it with the command `conda activate ml-lab`.

+> [!TIP]
+> For faster environment solving in Conda, I would suggesting using the `libmamba` solver.
+You can set it as the default solver using the command `conda config --set solver libmamba`.

 Then, you can install all the required packages using the command `conda install --file requirements.txt`.